ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 - UI Customization of all pages is possible through theming (*start drooling designers!*)

 All in all, the setup and demo went very smooth and **I genuinely feel this product is about to become very popular**, partly because of the Spring Boot integration, but also because it just seems very solid and user-friendly.
-There might be a dedicated blogpost coming soon about Keycloak, so stay tuned and check our blog regularly or subscribe to our [RSS feed](http://localhost:4000/feed.xml){:target="_blank"}!
+There might be a dedicated blogpost coming soon about Keycloak, so stay tuned and check our blog regularly or subscribe to our [RSS feed](https://ordina-jworks.github.io/feed.xml){:target="_blank"}!

 # Spring Cloud Streams (Data Services)

 ### by [Michael Minella](https://twitter.com/michaelminella){:target="_blank"}

+Michael gave a summary about all the new projects in the Spring ecosystem that process data and / or message very well.
-- Lots of Big Data frameworks out there (Hadoop, Spark, ...)
-- They can handle BIG amounts of data very well
+He explained that there are lots of big data frameworks out there (Hadoop, Spark, ...), which can handle BIG amounts of data very well.
-- They are too bulky/difficult/inappropriate for smaller volumes of data
+However, they are usually **too bulky / difficult / inappropriate for handling smaller volumes of data**.
-- Learning curve too high
-- Use case: data microservices:
+Also, for quickly setting up something like Hadoop or Spark, the **learning curve is too high** and the effort doesn't justify the benefits.

+#### Solution: data microservices

-  - developed and tested in isolation, also easier to test
+  - Developed and tested in isolation, also easier to test
-  - independently scalable depending on data processing load
+  - Independently scalable depending on data processing load
-  - familiar development model, just like regular cloud-native Spring microservices
+  - Familiar development model, just like regular cloud-native Spring microservices
-  - easier to govern for Ops
+  - Easier to govern for Ops
-  - the need for data/app integration/composition arises
+  - So the need for data / app integration / composition arises
-  - the need for orchestration and operational coverage arises (lots of plumbing required)
+  - Which means the need for orchestration and operational coverage arises (lots of plumbing required)

-- Spring Cloud Stream
+#### Spring Cloud Stream

   - Streams are thin wrappers around Spring integration
   - Supported binder for integration between services: Kafka, RabbitMQ, ...
-  - Source, Processor, Sink
+  - Source, Processor, Sink model is easy to comprehend

-- Spring Cloud Task
+#### Spring Cloud Task

   - Tasks are finite microservices, built around Spring Batch
   - "Microservices that end"
-  - contains Task repository which tracks run/start/end of the tasks
+  - Contain Task repository which tracks run/start/end of the tasks
-  - has Spring Batch integration (partition steps using workers)
+  - Has Spring Batch integration (partition steps using workers)
-  - has Spring Cloud Stream integration (eg. launch Tasks via Streams)
+  - Has Spring Cloud Stream integration (eg. launch Tasks via Streams)
-  - simple annotation `@EnableTask`
+  - Simple annotation `@EnableTask`
-  - use cases: batch jobs, scheduled one-off processes, ETL processing, data science
+  - Use cases: batch jobs, scheduled one-off processes, ETL processing, data science

-- Spring Cloud Data Flow
+#### Spring Cloud Data Flow

-  - New and Improved Spring XD
+  - *AKA* the new and Improved Spring XD
   - Data flow orchestrator
   - Use a shell or the UI which goes over REST endpoints
   - Has custom DSL
-  - Everything is Spring Boot (Data Flow server, Shell, ...)
+  - All the components are regular Spring Boot apps (Data Flow server, Shell, ...)
   - Data Flow server has datastore for task repository, batch repository, configuration, ...
   - Data Flow server does **not** do any of the actual work

+We will be publishing a fun blogpost about Spring Cloud Streams soon, so stay tuned or subscribe to the [RSS feed](https://ordina-jworks.github.io/feed.xml){:target="_blank"}!

-# Spring Cloud Functions
+# The Road to Serverless: Spring Cloud Function

 ### by Dr. Dave Syer

-- Cloud abstraction layers:
+#### FaaS
+In recent years we've seen the emergence and evolution of following cloud abstraction layers in order of abstraction level:
   - Virtual Machines (IaaS)
   - Containers (CaaS)
   - Applications (PaaS)
   - Functions (FaaS)

-- Goal: raising the value line, going up the abstraction layers

-- There are still other problems to be solved: service discovery, datastore connections, messaging systems

-- Functions: a way of expressing business logic without having these others issues, small unit of work, a single deployment unit

-- Compared to Spring as an application framework: Spring allows us to write business logic
+The Goal of each of these is raising the value line; in other words, the purpose of each of these is to abstract away various concerns that are of no business value (e.g. setting up and maintaining infrastructure, the environment the code has to run in...).
+The latest and most extreme level of these is FaaS (or 'serverless').
+Basically all the programmer should do in a FaaS environment is write a Function and hand it over to the platform.

+The platform takes care of:
+ - Making sure the function is executed on demand
+ - **Deploying and undeploying (often on demand!)**
+ - **Scaling up** the amount of instances quickly and in parallel if the need arises (is easier with functions since they are simpler in nature than applications)
+ - **Managing integrations** with other systems

-> The naming of "Serverless" is just ridiculous, of course you're gonna have servers, you just don't care about them
+> The naming scheme of "serverless" is unfortunate; of course you're gonna have servers, you just don't care about them

-- Functions:
-  - Event driven
-  - Dynamic resource utilization
-  - Billing per message (changes the way we design software, has implications on how we think about software)
-  - Prototypes become production code really quickly (going from idea to product in days or weeks)
-  - Focus on business logic

-  > Visual Basic was a tool we gave to idiots, since it was easy to create a program quickly - doesn't mean it was a good thing - so we have to be careful!

-- Get out of the business of infra and automation, aka "undifferentiated heavy lifting" does not deliver business value
-- Functions make this possible
+#### Problem
-- Comparable: AWS Lambda, Google Cloud Function, Azure Function, IBM Openwhisk, Fission, Kubeless, ...
+ - By now there are a lot of FaaS solutions out there; AWS Lambda, Google Cloud Function, Azure Function, IBM Openwhisk, Fission, Kubeless, ...
+ - Deploying and programming functions is different for each platform because you have to use their native APIs and they have their own platform to deploy on.
+ - Running and testing these functions locally

-- Spring Cloud Functions:
+#### Enter Spring Cloud Function

+The purpose of the new project called **Spring Cloud Function** is to solve these problems by:
-  - All advantages of serverless/functions, but with all the possibilities that Spring offers (DI, integration, autoconfig, build tools)
+  - Keeping all advantages of serverless/functions, but with all the possibilities that Spring offers (DI, integration, autoconfig, build tools)
-  - Easy for Spring devs to jump on the FaaS model
+  - Providing a low entry level for Spring devs to jump on the FaaS model
-  - Easy for FaaS people without having knowledge of Spring
+  - Providing a low entry level for FaaS people without having knowledge of Spring
-  - Run the same business logic as web endpoint, stream processor or a task
+  - Making it possible to run the same business logic as web endpoint, stream processor or a task
-  - uniform programming model across providers and able to run standalone (not on a IAAS or PAAS).
+  - Introduce an uniform programming model across providers and **able to run standalone** (not on a IAAS or PAAS).
-  - Supports reactive programming model (Flux, Mono) as well
+  - Support a reactive programming model (Flux, Mono) as well

+The project will try to achieve this by:

+  - Supporting the familiar Java 8 Function types:

     {% highlight java %}

+    @SpringBootApplication
+    public class Application {
         @Bean
+        public Function<String, String> uppercase(){
+           return (value) -> value.toUpperCase();
+        }

+        public static void main(String[] args) {
+            SpringApplication.run(Application.class, args);
+        }
+    }

+    {% endhighlight %}

+  - As well as the Reactive Types Flux and Mono :

+    {% highlight java %}

+    ...
     public Function<Flux<String>, Flux<String>> uppercase() {
-  return flux -> flux.filter(this::isNotRude).map(String::toUpperCase);
+        return flux -> flux.map(String::toUpperCase);
     }
+    ...

     {% endhighlight %}

+  - Building/deploying the Function as a web endpoint, a task or a stream  can be done by merely altering dependencies, for example:
+    - Deploying the function as a web endpoint can be done by adding the dependency spring-cloud-function-web

+  - In a similar fashion, it will also possible to build for a platform like AWS

+#### Conclusion

+In a way the goal of FaaS is similar to the Spring framework; allowing the developer (or the IT department) to **focus on writing code that has real value**.

+The purpose of FaaS is to help us with infrastructure, scalability etc for the functions we write while Spring cloud function will allow us to write and deploy these functions in an (almost) platform agnostic fashion.
+At the same time, it will enable the programmer to leverage the Spring Framework with it's various features that helps the programmer to focus even more on his main purpose; programming things that deliver real value: business code!

 # Spring Break